Wyckoff, New Jersey: Geography

 According to the U.S. Census Bureau, the township had a total area of 6.65 square miles (17.22 km^{2}), including 6.59 square miles (17.07 km^{2}) of land and 0.06 square miles (0.15 km^{2}) of water (0.89%).

 Unincorporated communities, localities and place names located partially or completely within the township include Sicomac.

 The township borders the municipalities of Allendale, Franklin Lakes, Mahwah, Midland Park, Ridgewood and Waldwick in Bergen County; and both Hawthorne and North Haledon in Passaic County.

+As of 2026, the township is a member of Local Leaders for Responsible Planning in order to address the township's Mount Laurel doctrine-based housing obligations.

 Climate

-The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
+The climate in this area is characterized by hot, mild summers and generally cold winters.
 According to the Köppen Climate Classification system, Wyckoff has a humid subtropical climate, abbreviated "Cfa" on climate maps.